Travelling

 • Do I need a visa to Portugal?

-Whether one needs a visa to Portugal depends on nationality and the period of intended stay.
-Citizens of over 60 countries do not need a visa for short visits to Portugal.
+Whether one needs a visa to Portugal depends on their nationality and the intended duration of stay.
+Citizens of over 90 countries do not need a visa for short visits to Portugal.

-• residence visas, which are intended for those planning to stay in Portugal indefinitely;
+• residence visas for those planning to stay in Portugal indefinitely;

 • temporary stay visas for stays up to 1 year;

-• the Job Seeker visa, which is granted for 120 days.
+• Job Seeker visa, granted for 120 days, with an option to extend for another 60 days.

 • How long can I stay in Portugal?

-Citizens of countries that have a visa-free regime with Portugal can stay in the country for up to 90 days without obtaining entry permission.
+Citizens of countries with a visa-free regime with Portugal can stay for up to 90 days within every 180-day period without needing a visa.

-• residence visas allow staying in the country for 4 months and enable the holder to obtain a 1- or 2-year residency permit;
+Residence visas allow stays of 4 months and enable the holder to obtain a 1- or 2-year residence permit.
+Temporary visas allow stays of up to 1 year.

 • How many types of visas are there in Portugal?